Our Story

 Our residents have often experienced a loss of control over their lives due to displacement.
 Decisions about their housing, legal status and safety are often made by others.
 Redressing this imbalance is key to creating safety.

-Residents regain a sense of control; at Mazí we offer them choices in their living environment, and support them to make informed decisions.
+Residents regain a sense of control; at Mazí we offer choices in the living environment, and support each resident to make informed decisions.
 Through a strengths-based approach in both housing and casework, we foster agency, confidence, self-esteem, and trust in their own judgment.